neiltron/node-pulsesensor/README.md

     open http://localhost:8082

-That will get your some Charlie Brown action like so:
+That will get you some Charlie Brown action like so:
 ![screenshot](https://github.com/neiltron/node-pulsesensor/raw/master/screenshot.png)